waa/mtx-changer-python/README.md

 # mtx-changer-python.py
-- A drop-in replacement for Bacula's original `mtx-changer` bash/perl script to control tape libraries but with additional features:
+- A drop-in replacement for Bacula's original bash/perl `mtx-changer` script to control tape libraries - Initial enhancements include automatic tape drive cleaning:
   - Clear logging of all actions when debug = True.
+  - Control what information gets logged by setting the 'debug_level' variable.
-  - The ability to check a drive's `tapeinfo` status after an unload and automatically load a cleaning tape, wait, then unload it.
+  - Automatic tape drive cleaning.
+Can be configured to check a drive's `tapeinfo` status after an unload and automatically load a cleaning tape, wait, then unload it.

 Please edit the `mtx-changer-python.conf` configuration file to customize what (if anything) gets logged to the debug log file, and to set other custom variables for the library or libraries managed by the SD.